 3. Corporate Social Responsibility Committee

 was done by the Board of Directors at its meeting held on March 30 2018.
 Howeverevaluation of Stakeholders Relationship Committee was done by the Board of Directors atits meeting held on May 30 2018.

 4. Performance evaluation of Non-Independent Directors namely Mr. B. L. Kheruka Mr.P.K.
 Kheruka Mr. Shreevar Kheruka and Mr. V. Ramaswami was done at a Separate Meeting ofIndependent Directors.

 5. Evaluation of Independent Directors namely Mr. U. K. Mukhopadhyay Mr. Naveen KumarKshatriya Mr. S. Bagai and Mrs. Anupa R. Sahney was done (excluding the Director who wasevaluated) by the Board of Directors' of the Company at its meeting held on March 302018.

 6. In addition the Nomination and Remuneration Committee has carried out evaluation ofevery Director's performance at its meeting held on March 30 2018 as required underSection 178 (2) of Companies Act 2013.

 7. The Directors expressed their satisfaction with the evaluation process.
 Performanceevaluation of the Board its various committees and directors including IndependentDirectors was found satisfactory.

 APPOINTMENT / RE-APPOINTMENT OF DIRECTOR

-Brief details of the Director being re-appointed have been incorporated inthe Notice of Annual General Meeting.
+Brief details of the Director being appointed/ re-appointed have been incorporated inthe Notice of Annual General Meeting.

 KEY MANAGERIAL PERSONNEL